 The Scripps College of Communication offers curricula leading to the degrees of Bachelor of Science in Communication (communication studies, media arts and studies, information and telecommunication systems), Bachelor of Science in Journalism, and Bachelor of Science in Visual Communication.

 As a candidate for a degree in the Scripps College of Communication, you must satisfy the requirements established by the program in which you are enrolled.
 Additionally, you are required to meet the General Education requirements that have been established by Ohio University.
 Most University General Education courses can satisfy both program and University requirements.
 Consult your advisor on the dual application of those courses.

-When you enter a school in the Scripps College of Communication, you are assigned an academic advisor on the basis of your interests.
-Your faculty advisor assists in the preparation of a schedule each seemster so you select the proper sequence of courses in the major and appropriately related courses.
+When you enter a school in the Scripps College of Communication, you are assigned an academic adviser on the basis of your interests.
+Your faculty adviser assists in the preparation of a schedule each quarter so you select the proper sequence of courses in the major and appropriately related courses.
 However, you are responsible for seeing that all degree requirements are met.